How to Create and Apply a Network Access Rule

 4. The following screen appears when Add Selected is chosen.Step_4_New Policy Create

-5. When all preferred rules have been added to the policy, you can configure what order your lockdown rules will be evaluated.
-Lockdown rules (File Access, Network Access, and Program Execution rules) are evaluated top-to-bottom, with rules on top resolving actions before moving onto later rules down the chain.
+5. When all preferred rules have been added to the policy, you can configure the order in which your lockdown rules will be evaluated.
+Lockdown rules (File Access, Network Access, and Program Execution rules) are evaluated top-to-bottom, with the rules on top resolving actions before moving on to the following rule.

-Similar to a firewall, if an action matches on a lockdown rule that is at the top of the list, it will take the actions specified for that rule and stop evaluating any rules below it.
-If it does not match, it will pass to the next rule in line until it matches.
+As with a firewall, if an action matches a lockdown rule at the top of the list, it will take the actions specified for that rule and stop evaluating any following rules.
+If an action does not match, it will continue to the next rule until it matches.
 If no rules match, then the action is allowed.Step_5_New Policy Create

 Create a New Configuration Profile

-In order to apply a policy to an endpoint, the policy must first be applied to a
+To apply a policy to an endpoint, the policy must first be applied to a Configuration Profile.

 1. Navigate to the System Configuration | Config Profiles page.
 Select Add New Profile.